Kapek432/NLP_processing_project/README.md

-Sure!
-Here's a slightly longer but still concise README for your GitHub notebook:

----

 ## 📘 IMDB Sentiment Analysis using NLP

 This notebook explores **different approaches** to perform sentiment analysis on the **IMDB movie reviews dataset**, using various **NLP preprocessing techniques** and **machine learning models**.